trong0dn/Client-Intermediate-Server/README.txt

 Hence, the Server sends a message back to the Client via the Intermediate host.

+## Work Products

+The UML class diagram showing the system can be found in the main directory
+called: `A3-class-UML.pdf`

 ## Questions

 1. Why is it suggested to use more than one thread for the implementation